Infertility is defined as trying to get pregnant with frequent, unprotected sex for at least a year with no success.

 Pregnancy with multiples.
-Oral medications carry a fairly low risk of multiples (less than 10 percent) and mostly a risk of twins.
-Your chances increase up to 30 percent with injectable medications.
-Injectable fertility medications also carry the major risk of triplets or more (higher order multiple pregnancy).
+Oral medications carry a fairly low risk of multiples (less than 10%) and mostly a risk of twins.
+Your chances increase up to 30% with injectable medications.
+Injectable fertility medications also carry the major risk of triplets or more.

 Generally, the more fetuses you're carrying, the greater the risk of premature labor, low birth weight and later developmental problems.
-Sometimes adjusting medications can lower the risk of multiples, if too many follicles develop.
+Sometimes, if too many follicles develop, adjusting medications can lower the risk of multiples.

 Ovarian hyperstimulation syndrome (OHSS).
-Injecting fertility drugs to induce ovulation can cause OHSS, which causes swollen and painful ovaries.
-Signs and symptoms usually go away without treatment, and include mild abdominal pain, bloating, nausea, vomiting and diarrhea.
+Injecting fertility drugs to induce ovulation can cause OHSS, which is rare.
+Signs and symptoms, which include swollen and painful ovaries, usually go away without treatment, and include mild abdominal pain, bloating, nausea, vomiting and diarrhea.

-If you become pregnant, however, your symptoms might last several weeks.
-Rarely, it's possible to develop a more-severe form of OHSS that can also cause rapid weight gain, enlarged painful ovaries, fluid in the abdomen and shortness of breath.
+It's possible to develop a more severe form of OHSS that can also cause rapid weight gain, enlarged painful ovaries, fluid in the abdomen and shortness of breath.

 Long-term risks of ovarian tumors.
 Most studies of women using fertility drugs suggest that there are few if any long-term risks.
-However, a few studies suggest that women taking fertility drugs for 12 or more months without a successful pregnancy may be at increased risk of borderline ovarian tumors later in life.
+However, a few studies suggest that women taking fertility drugs for 12 or more months without a successful pregnancy might be at increased risk of borderline ovarian tumors later in life.

-Women who never have pregnancies have an increased risk of ovarian tumors, so it may be related to the underlying problem rather than the treatment.
-Since success rates are typically higher in the first few treatment cycles, re-evaluating medication use every few months and concentrating on the treatments that have the most success appear to be appropriate.
+Women who never have pregnancies have an increased risk of ovarian tumors, so it might be related to the underlying problem rather than the treatment.
+Since success rates are typically higher in the first few treatment cycles, reevaluating medication use every few months and concentrating on the treatments that have the most success appear to be appropriate.

 Several surgical procedures can correct problems or otherwise improve female fertility.
 However, surgical treatments for fertility are rare these days due to the success of other treatments.
 They include:

-Laparoscopic or hysteroscopic surgery.
-These surgeries can remove or correct abnormalities to help improve your chances of getting pregnant.
-Surgery might involve correcting an abnormal uterine shape, removing endometrial polyps and some types of fibroids that misshape the uterine cavity, or removing pelvic or uterine adhesions.
+- Laparoscopic or hysteroscopic surgery.
+Surgery might involve correcting problems with the uterine anatomy, removing endometrial polyps and some types of fibroids that misshape the uterine cavity, or removing pelvic or uterine adhesions.

 The most commonly used methods of reproductive assistance include:

-Assisted reproductive technology.
-This involves retrieving mature eggs from a woman, fertilizing them with a man's sperm in a dish in a lab, then transferring the embryos into the uterus after fertilization.
+- Assisted reproductive technology.
+This involves retrieving mature eggs, fertilizing them with sperm in a dish in a lab, then transferring the embryos into the uterus after fertilization.
 IVF is the most effective assisted reproductive technology.
 An IVF cycle takes several weeks and requires frequent blood tests and daily hormone injections.

 Coping and support

-Dealing with female infertility can be physically and emotionally exhausting.
+Dealing with infertility can be physically and emotionally exhausting.
 To cope with the ups and downs of infertility testing and treatment, consider these strategies:

-Be prepared.
-The uncertainty of infertility testing and treatments can be difficult and stressful.
+- Learn all you can.
 Ask your doctor to explain the steps for your therapy to help you and your partner prepare.
-Understanding the process may help reduce your anxiety.
+Understanding the process might help reduce your anxiety.

-Seek support.
+- Seek support.
 Although infertility can be a deeply personal issue, reach out to your partner, close family members or friends, or a professional for support.
-Many online support groups allow you to maintain your anonymity while you discuss issues related to infertility.
+Many online support groups allow you to discuss issues related to infertility without identifying yourself.

-Exercise and eat a healthy diet.
+- Exercise and eat a healthy diet.
 Keeping up a moderate exercise routine and eating healthy foods can improve your outlook and keep you focused on living your life despite fertility problems.

-Consider other options.
+- Consider other options.
 Determine alternatives — adoption, donor sperm or egg, or even having no children — as early as possible in the infertility treatment process.
 This can reduce anxiety during treatments and disappointment if conception doesn't occur.

 Preparing for an appointment

-For an infertility evaluation, you'll likely see a reproductive endocrinologist — a doctor who specializes in treating disorders that prevent couples from conceiving.
-Your doctor will likely want to evaluate both you and your partner to identify potential causes and treatments for infertility.
+For an infertility evaluation, you'll likely see a doctor who specializes in treating disorders that prevent couples from conceiving (reproductive endocrinologist).
+Your doctor will likely want to evaluate both you and your partner.

 What you can do